mch3rry/mch3rry.github.io/index.md

 ### Services

-My support for you and your family includes:
+**Comprehensive Birth Doula Care** for you and your family includes:
 * Unlimited phone/text/email support throughout your pregnancy, and up to 6 weeks postpartum
 * On-call 24/7 for your birth, starting at 36 weeks
 * Two prenatal visits